 If you’re planning an RV reno we think this is one of those projects that can easily transform your tiny home on wheels without much money, time, or skill.

-If possible, we recommend framing out your RV windows before building or installing furniture.
+If possible, we recommend framing out your RV windows before building or installing furniture, especially if you’re going to truly “frame” them out.
 Otherwise, you may need to make some adjustments due to spacing.

 For example, we had to use furring strips at the bottom of some windows vs. 1 x 3 boards since there wasn’t enough space.
 This wasn’t a big deal, just something to keep in mind.